jhthompson12/jhthompson12.github.io/_posts/2025-01-27-MiniSplit-Controller.markdown

 #### Firmware
 We can now use [ESPHome](https://esphome.io/) + [esphome-mitsubishiheatpump](https://github.com/geoffdavis/esphome-mitsubishiheatpump) to build and flash the firmware to our fresh ESP32.

 [ESPHome](https://esphome.io/) is an incredible tool that allows anyone to quickly build custom firmware for ESP32-based devices.
-With ESPHome building complex, custom firmware is done through a single YAML file where one specifies all the important thjings needed to build the firmware for your specific use case.
+With ESPHome building complex, custom firmware is done through a single YAML file where one specifies all the important things needed to build the firmware for your specific use case.

 The specifics of the firmware flashing are out of scope for this article.
 There are many ways to skin this cat, but the process I used looks roughly like this:
 - **Initial Firmware Flash**: First flash the brand new ESP32 (Lolin S2 Mini) with a minimal ESPHome firmware using [ESPHome's Web Flasher tool](https://web.esphome.io/).
 This allows us to get the ESP32 connected to my WiFi network and my local ESPHome server where I can later [flash firmware updates over-the-air](https://esphome.io/components/ota/esphome.html).